hdShang/arxiv-daily/docs/cs-CV/2025-08-05/papers/250803201v3-aligncat-visual-linguistic-alignment-of-category-and-attribute-for-w.md

 ---
 layout: default
-title: AlignCAT: Visual-Linguistic Alignment of Category and Attribute for Weakly Supervised Visual Grounding
+title: "AlignCAT: Visual-Linguistic Alignment of Category and Attribute for Weakly Supervised Visual Grounding"
 ---

 # AlignCAT: Visual-Linguistic Alignment of Category and Attribute for Weakly Supervised Visual Grounding